-38.3.6 Near-Term Reliability Needs
+38.3.6 Near-Term Generator Deactivation Reliability Needs

-- 38.3.6.1 As part of the STAR or Generator Deactivation Assessment, the ISO will determine whether any Short-Term Reliability Process Need identified in the assessment is a Near-Term Reliability Need.
-Any Generator that the ISO determines is Viable and Sufficient may participate as a Short-Term Reliability Process Solution to part or all of a Near-Term Reliability Need, including a Generator Deactivation Reliability Need arising only on non-BPTFs. - 38.3.6.2 If the ISO determines that a Short-Term Reliability Process Need is a Near-Term Reliability Need, the ISO shall: - 38.3.6.2.1 Include an explanation in the STAR or Generator Deactivation
+38.3.6.1 As part of the STAR or Generator Deactivation Assessment, the ISO will determine whether there any Short-Term Reliability Process Need identified in the assessment is a Near-Term Generator Deactivation-Reliability Need.
+Any Generator that the ISO determines is Viable and Sufficient may participate as a Generator Deactivation Solution Short-Term Reliability Process Solution to part or all of a Near-Term Generator Deactivation-Reliability Need, including a Generator Deactivation Reliability need Need arising only on non-BPTFs.

+- 38.3.6.2 If the ISO determines that a Generator Deactivation Short-Term Reliability

+Process Need is a Near-Term Generator Deactivation Reliability Need, the ISO shall: - 38.3.6.2.1 Include an explanation in the STAR or Generator Deactivation
-Assessment of the Near-Term Reliability Need in sufficient detail, including the

-- reliability criteria violations and system conditions, to allow stakeholders to understand the need and why it is time sensitive. - 38.3.6.2.2 Provide to stakeholders and post on its website a full and supported written explanation of the ISO's decision to solicit a regulated, non-generation Short-Term Reliability Process Solution solely from a Responsible Transmission Owner, including an explanation of the other transmission and non-transmission options that the ISO considered, but concluded would not sufficiently address the Near-Term Reliability Need, the circumstances that generated the need, and an explanation of why the need was not identified earlier. - 38.3.6.2.3 Provide the appropriate stakeholder working group a reasonable opportunity to provide comments to the ISO on the written explanation and publicly post any written comments that the ISO receives on its web site. - 38.3.6.3 The ISO shall maintain and post on its website a list of all transmission solutions selected by the ISO in prior years to be built in response to Near-Term Reliability Needs for which the ISO designated solely the Responsible Transmission Owner to propose a regulated Short-Term Reliability Process Solution.
-The list must include the Near-Term Reliability Need, the identity of the designated Responsible Transmission Owner, the transmission solution selected by the ISO, its in-service date, and the date on which the Responsible Transmission Owner energized or otherwise implemented the transmission solution.
-The ISO shall file the list with the Commission as an informational filing in January of each year covering the designations of the prior calendar year, if the ISO selected a Responsible Transmission Owner's regulated transmission solution to a Near-Term Reliability Need in the prior year.
+Assessment of the Near-Term Generator Deactivation Reliability Need in sufficient detail, including the reliability criteria violations and system conditions, to allow stakeholders to understand the need and why it is time sensitive. - 38.3.6.2.2 Provide to stakeholders and post on its website a full and supported written explanation of the ISO's decision to solicit a regulated, non-generation Generator Deactivation SolutionShort-Term Reliability Process Solution solely from a Responsible Transmission Owner, including an explanation of the other transmission and non-transmission options that the ISO considered, but concluded would not sufficiently address the Near-Term Generator Deactivation Reliability Need, the circumstances that generated the need, and an explanation of why the need was not identified earlier. - 38.3.6.2.3 Provide the appropriate stakeholder working group a reasonable opportunity to provide comments to the ISO on the written explanation and publicly post any written comments that the ISO receives on its web site. - 38.3.6.3 The ISO shall maintain and post on its website a list of all transmission solutions selected by the ISO in prior years to be built in response to Near-Term Generator Deactivation-Reliability Needs for which the ISO designated solely the Responsible Transmission Owner to propose a regulated Generator Deactivation SolutionShort-Term Reliability Process Solution.
+The list must include the Near-

+Term Generator Deactivation Reliability Need, the identity of the designated Responsible Transmission Owner, the transmission solution selected by the ISO, its in-service date, and the date on which the Responsible Transmission Owner energized or otherwise implemented the transmission solution.
+The ISO shall file the list with the Commission as an informational filing in January of each year covering the designations of the prior calendar year, if the ISO selected a Responsible Transmission Owner's regulated transmission solution to a Near-Term Generator Deactivation Reliability Need in the prior year.